 Across the country, Clean Cities Coalitions have been hastily transitioning in-person events to virtual events that provide the same value to stakeholders.
-Communicating those changes takes great effort, and interns have played a vital role in supporting the flurry of activity to make the necessary changes.
+Communicating those changes takes great effort, and CCUWDP students and interns have played a vital role in supporting the flurry of activity to make the necessary changes.

 Brinley Wilson, a strategic communication major working at the Utah Clean Cities Coalition, is utilizing what she’s learned in her studies to translate the Coalition’s changing activities to the community.
 Wilson assisted in developing a newsletter response to the pandemic in order to let stakeholders know they were monitoring the situation.
 They also used the platform to acknowledge what they call “transportation heroes,” those who provide essential goods and services to the community.
 Other parts of the newsletter highlighted resources to help stakeholders adjust to the current landscape and included information from such places as the American Trucking Association, the Center for Disease Control and the Utah Covid Task Force.
 Wilson said her communication studies helped her to choose communication techniques that fit a wide audience and were sensitive to the changing situation.

 Wilson has also increased the social media presence of the Coalition and created a webinar archive on the Coalition’s webpage because many of their stakeholders are now looking for virtual education and information.
 Wilson plans to stay on for the summer term of CCUWDP and is looking forward to seeing her coworkers face-to-face again, whenever that may be.

 “I didn’t realize how much I would miss going into work and being with the team,” she said.
 “There is something to be said for being in the same physical space.”